rikluost/sdr_ofdm_dataset_v1/README.md

 - Qm is the number of bits per symbol = 4 (i.e. 16-QAM)
 - n_bits is the number of bits in a TTI = n_mod_symbols * Qm = 1400 * 4 = 5600

-The OFDM-mask is populated with known pilot symbols and the modulated bitstream.
-Figure 2 visualizes an OFDM block fully prepared and ready for transmission, indicating both modulated and unmodulated subcarriers, DC, and embedded pilots within the structure.
+The OFDM-mask in Figure 1 is populated with known pilot symbols and the modulated user data.
+Figure 2 visualizes an OFDM block fully prepared and ready for IFFT and transmission.
+It indicates both modulated and unmodulated subcarriers, DC, and embedded pilots within the structure.

 ![alt text](https://github.com/rikluost/sdr_ofdm_dataset_v1/blob/main/pics/OFDM_blockmod.png)